JBoggsy/Quotes/README.md

 Try to understand men, if you understand each other, you will be kind to each other.
 Knowing a man well never leads to hate and nearly always leads to love.

     John Steinbeck

+---

+One must learn by doing the thing; for though you think you know it, you have no certainty, until you try.

+    Sophocles